Smudge202/smudge202.github.io/about.md

 permalink: /about/
 ---

-Senior .Net Developer and string advocate of Clean Coding (a.k.a Uncle Bob fanboy).
+Senior .Net Developer and strong advocate of Clean Coding (a.k.a Uncle Bob fanboy).

 ### More Information